Author Archives: sam

 I still don’t do Likes.
 Viral vids give me the hives, too many emoticons a case of eyeroll.
 Most sorrowfully of all, not everyone finds reimagining pivotal scenes in Shawshank Redemption conducive to carrying on a conversation.
 (To keep that little photoshopping project from having been a complete waste of energy, I cc’d it to Twitter, to be absorbed into the public commons in the fullness of time.)
 So far it’s been most useful as an outlet to vent my insomnia.

 Where to next?
-Having placed myself in exile from all the forums I’ve ever taken up residence in, I may have finally reached a social media dead end: the dreaded Zero Club, where everybody knows my name.
+Having placed myself in exile from all the forums in which I’ve ever taken up residence, I may have finally reached a social media dead end: the dreaded Zero Club, where everybody knows my name.
 Even Medium.com, with its almost perfect interface, offers no solace: who needs sad stats floating on the screen in silent rebuke?

 As a kid I spent five years delivering the local paper.
 Wednesdays were thickest with ads, Thursdays thinnest.
 Saturday mornings coldest.
 The most replayed mental video clip of my young life was an impossible shot from the street to a postage-stamp sized porch which was surely a mile away.
 My final tally was 2 broken windows and countless dented aluminum doors.
 I never left them on the lawn, though that would have been quieter.